Post updated on 2-12-19.

 This makes the Frugalwoods alleged salary far from average, without taking into consideration the salary Mrs. Thames may have also added to their earnings.
 And if any of this is true, it makes more sense on how they were able to afford a house in Cambridge, MA and a homestead in Vermont in such a short amount of time.

-There is no problem with high earners in general because Mr. OFE and I strive to earn more income ourselves, however, again I feel this introduces a transparency issue to the story they tell.
+We find nothing wrong with high earners and Mr. FE and I strive to earn a higher income ourselves, however, if this is true, this may introduce a minor transparency issue to the story they tell.

 Despite this I don’t believe that the Frugalwoods misrepresented themselves because they never revealed their income on their blog to begin with.
 In fact, the Frugalwoods are highly impressive because they never allowed lifestyle inflation to get in the way of their dreams, which is something many Americans struggle with on an ongoing basis.